 Majnoon is Arabic for crazy, and in this case refers to the amount of oil in the field: an estimated 38 million barrels of oil covering nearly 800 kilometres, making it the third largest oil field in the world.
 The Majnoon field also sits astride the largest and most important wetland area in the Middle East, at the confluence of the Euphrates and Tigris Rivers.

-As part of our collaborative framework agreement with Shell, Wetlands International corporate relations manager Ward Hagemeijer is coordinating a joint project that aims for sustainable oil field development and a positive contribution to marshland restoration, people’s livelihoods and the institutional strengthening of Iraq.
+As part of our collaborative framework agreement with Shell, Wetlands International corporate relations manager Ward Hagemeijer is coordinating a joint project that aims for a positive contribution to marshland restoration, people’s livelihoods and the institutional strengthening of Iraq.

 “We’re trying to achieve something positive both for the flora and fauna and for the local population of the Iraq marshes.
 We only take on a project like this if we’re confident we can make gains in every area,” said Hagemeijer.